 Modifying a registered document

-To do this, you need to make an edit request to those who signed the document.
+How do you request edits from those who have signed the document?

 When everyone whose signatures appear on the document agrees to edit it, the requestor will be able to make modifications.